SoftwareOutlook/ASEArch-Test-Codes/README.md

           3. OpenCL uses an algorithm similar to the CUDA 3d-blockgrid model.
              If the DEVICE flag is not set then it takes on the type CL_DEVICE_TYPE_DEFAULT.
 See your OpenCL documentation
-             for valid values for DEVICE
+             for valid values for DEVICE.

 -pc       prints information on run parameters at the beginning of a calculation.